All Episodes

 Yeah.

-Where where are you on that one?
+Where were you on that one?

-I I'm I'm sympathetic to Rasputin.
+I'm sympathetic to Rasputin.

 That's why the royal family loved him so much.

-He was advising the Tsar not to enter World War I. He was advising the Tsar to not uh listen to the revolutionary musings of these banker-backed groups.
+He was advising the Tsar not to enter World War I. He was advising the Tsar to not listen to the revolutionary musings of these banker-backed groups.

 And I mean, he was in many ways you could say he was protected by God.

-They tried to shoot him, throw him in a frozen lake and kill him.
+They tried to shoot him, throw him in a frozen lake, and kill him.

 And it never died.